5 Keys to a Winning Bid for Gauged Porcelain Panel Installation

 - Delivery and storage.
 Determine exactly where panels of that size can be delivered.
 And if you’re not installing them that same day, find a secure place where the panels be stored safely and conveniently.

 - Hallways and stairs.
-Make sure the hallways and stairways are tall and wide enough, and look for any tight corners.
+Make sure the hallways and stairways are tall and wide enough.
+Look for any tight corners.
 You might only be able to carry one panel up the stairs at time, so that means your bid has to allow for that extra time and labor.

 - Elevators.
 GPTP panels sometimes can be too large to fit into available elevators, so you need to know your options upfront.